 The Steveston Salmon Festival is happening this Canada Day weekend.
 The festival has been going for some 73 years down on the southern edge of Richmond.
 The event is a delight for those who love of the beautiful fish that was at a time so important that the town once deemed itself “Salmonopolis”.
 The main attraction is ~1200 pounds of wild salmon barbequed over open fire pits to celebrate the village’s fishing heritage.
 Steveston is full of canneries and relics of a fishing economy so impressive that the Arbutus-Steveston interurban line to the village was one of the last pieces of the BC Electric Railway to maintain operations (until the 1950s).

 Festivities start at 6:30 am and go all day.
 With a pancake breakfast, parade, a variety of foods including salmon and corn on the cob, music and fireworks on offer throughout the day it is sure to be a wonderful time spent with friends and family.Details on the official website: stevestonsalmonfest.ca

 This festival also provides a great opportunity to see the little fishing village from an urban design perspective.
 Steveston is a treasure trove of urbanist delights with everyday urban design elements hiding in plain sight.
-Here are 5 things for urbanists to check out as they wander through Steveston during the festival or any other time this summer:
+When you’re venturing into a new adventure, make sure you travel securely with AXA.
+In the meantime, here are 5 things for urbanists to check out as they wander through Steveston during the festival or any other time this summer:

 1: Bike the Interurban Along Railway Avenue